How Effective Is Physiotherapy Treatment for Bell’s palsy?

 Physiotherapy

-Your physiotherapist will be able to guide you through facial exercises or massages that will enable you to reintroduce movement to engage both the facial muscle and nerves in order to resume normal function.
+Your physiotherapist will be able to guide you through facial exercises or massages that will enable you to reintroduce movement to engage both the facial muscles and nerves and resume normal function.

 Electrotherapy

-Electrotherapy such as a Transcutaneous Electrical Nerve Stimulation (TENS) machine or Electronic Muscle Stimulation (EMS) unit can be used in combination to help rehabilitation from Bell’s palsy.
+Electrotherapy, such as a Transcutaneous Electrical Nerve Stimulation (TENS) machine or Electronic Muscle Stimulation (EMS) unit, can be used in combination to help with rehabilitation from Bell’s palsy.

-EMS machines are used to stimulate the muscle through tiny electrical pulses delivered through electrode pads.
+EMS machines stimulate the muscle through tiny electrical pulses delivered through electrode pads.
 Working on muscle tone, the machine rhythmically contracts and relaxes the muscle.

-TENS machines bring the benefit of non-invasive, drug-free pain relief.
-Sending soothing pulses along the nerve fibres via skin pads, the pulses suppress pain signals to the brain whilst encouraging the body to produce increased levels of its own endorphins and enkephalins.
+TENS machines offer noninvasive, drug-free pain relief.
+By sending soothing pulses along the nerve fibres via skin pads, the pulses suppress pain signals to the brain while encouraging the body to produce increased levels of its own endorphins and enkephalins.

 Surgery